justjam2013/homebridge-virtual-accessories/README.md

 npm uninstall raw-socket
 npm install raw-socket
 ```
-**Node:** Due to Virtual Accessories For Homebridge using platform-native modules, when updating Node.js, this may cause the plugin not to load and Homebridge to delete all its accessories.
-It is therefore recommended to set the `Keep Accessories Of Uninstalled Plugins` option to on.
+**Note:** Due to Virtual Accessories For Homebridge using platform-native modules, when updating Node.js it may cause the plugin fail to load and Homebridge to delete all its accessories.
+It is therefore **strongly** recommended to toggle the `Keep Accessories Of Uninstalled Plugins` option to on.
 This setting is in the `Settings` screen, `Startup & Environment` section:
 <img src="assets/keepaccessories.png" height="240">

 ### Docker